shabiel/vista-book/manuscript/intro_to_mumps1.md

 ### Level Line (really just the M code)
-Any line with at least one space or one tab at the beginning of the line is considered a code line.
+Any line with at least one space or one tab at the beginning of the line is considered a level line.
 That space or tab can follow a label or a formal list.
 A level line contains code to be executed.
 If the code is placed without a space/tab at the front, the first word in the code will be considered a line label, and the next argument won't be a command, and thus the interpreter will